BOBANOVIORGANI/solaron-0bab6/content/pages/stuggie.md

 ---
 metaTitle: STUGGIE
-metaDescription: STUGGIE is important part of our team
+metaDescription: 'STUGGIE is important part of our team. '
 addTitleSuffix: true
 socialImage: null
 metaTags: []